-4 basic operations;
+- 4 basic operations:

+- Place value:

-- place value; - multiplication tables knowledge.
+- Multiplication tables knowledge;

+- Fractions.

-Although the focus of this term is number - it is still taught in the Spring and Summer terms to ensure fluency is maintained.
+Although the focus of this term is number - it is still taught in the Spring and Summer terms which in turn will help keep the children's skills up to date.